-- General Education Component: HMXP 102H, CRTW 201H (6 credit hours). - Major Component: 6 credit hours of honors courses in the major. - Independent Study Component: A senior thesis/project must be completed in the major (may count as part of the 6 credit hours in the major or as HONR 450H Honors Thesis for 3 credit hours) and completion of required only for students who desire an Honors Program Degree with International Experience.

-HONR 451H -Thesis Symposium (1 credit hour) at the time the thesis is written.

-Service Learning Component: A service learning class/project must be completed.
+- General Education Component: HMXP 102H, CRTW 201H (6 credit hours). - Major Component: 6 credit hours of honors courses in the major. - Independent Study Component: A senior thesis/project must be completed in the major (may count as part of the 6 credit hours in the major or as HONR 450H Honors Thesis for 3 credit hours) and completion of HONR 451H Thesis Symposium (1 credit hour) at the time the thesis is written. - Service Learning Component: A service learning class/project must be completed.